zeph-yr/JDFixer/README.md

 This works exactly the same as JD Preferences.
 The five examples above apply, except in reaction time.
 Reaction time is a function of the map's original NJS and Jump Distance.
 This means that RT Preferences automatically sets a map's JD to give your preferred reaction time for a given NJS.

 ## Tournaments and MP
 - **Tournament Assistant:** Supports Default, Dual Sync and AutoPause matches.
-JD slider and Preferences work as normal.
-Map display is disabled.
+You can only use one of the sliders at a time.
+As usual, enabling Preferences override both sliders.
 Avoid opening the Preferences menu in TA!
-You will be stuck in it until you relaunch the game.
+You will be stuck in it until you relaunch the game or coordinator lets you out.
 However if you do choose to get yourself stuck inside just before a match, your match will still play fine when the coordinator starts it KEKW.
-- **Multiplayer:** JD slider and Preferences work as normal.
-Map display applies only when you (not other players) select a map from the song browser.
+- **Multiplayer:** You can only use one of the sliders at a time.
+As usual, enabling Preferences override both sliders.
+It is safe to open the Preferences menu here lol.
 - **CustomCampaigns:** Supported with map display **(v3.1.0)**
 - **OST, DLC Levels, Base Campaign:** Supported.